-- 1. Allow engine to cool.
-Confirm unit is level to ensure an accurate reading. - Check coolant level in radiator.
-Open the front hood to access the radiator cap.
-Add coolant until it is 3/4 in.
-(1.9 cm) below filler neck.
-Secure the radiator cap back into its original position. - 3.
-Inspect coolant hoses, engine block and water pump for visible leaks. - Check engine oil to verify no coolant has mixed with it.
-Oil will appear milky if coolant is present.
-Consult engine operator's manual for additional information.
+- 1. Allow the engine to cool! - 2.
+Check the coolant level in the radiator.
+To access the radiator cap, you open the front hood.
+Add coolant until it is 3/4" below the filler neck.
+Secure the radiator cap back into its original position. - Inspect coolant hoses, engine block and water pump for visible leaks.